vinaypuppal/preact-apollo-template/README.md

 ## Documentation

-- This is the apollo-graphql template for [preact-cli](https://github.com/developit/preact-cli).
+- This is the apollo-graphql template for [preact-cli](https://github.com/developit/preact-cli) with [emotion](https://emotion.sh) instead of css-modules.
 - [For Preact](https://preactjs.com/): General information about how to work with Preact, not specific to this template

 ## Usage